groue/GRMustache/guides/runtime/booleans.md

 **TL;DR** Sections render or not, depending on the boolean value of the object they are attached to.
 Generally speaking, all objects are considered true, except:

-- `nil`, and missing KVC keys
+- `nil`, and missing keys
 - `[NSNull null]`
 - `[NSNumber numberWithBool:NO]`, aka `kCFBooleanFalse`
 - the empty string `@""`

-The most direct ways to provide sections with actual booleans are the explicit `[NSNumber numberWithBool:]` objects, and BOOL properties in your model objects.
+The most direct ways to provide sections with actual booleans are the explicit `[NSNumber numberWithBool:]` objects, and `BOOL` properties in your model objects.

-Beware zero (an NSNumber whose value is zero) is not considered false in GRMustache.
+Beware zero (NSNumber whose value is zero) is not considered false in GRMustache.

 ---